thxbb12/awesome-computing-resources/README.md

 * [how dram works][154] - How does Computer Memory Work?
 * [tiny tapeout][246] - Tiny Tapeout is an educational project that makes it easier and cheaper than ever to get your designs manufactured on a real chip!

+## History
+* [Pessimists Archive][278] - Pessimists Archive is a project to jog our collective memories about the hysteria, technophobia and moral panic that often greets new technologies, ideas and trends

 ## Jokes
 * [scigen][41] - An Automatic Computer Science Paper Generator
 * [turnoff us][276] - webcomic that explores the worlds of programming, operating systems, and tech professional life